Skip to content

 How to get from Manila, Philippines, to Brunei?

 Brunei is just a two-hour flight away from the Philippines.
 You can take a direct flight from Ninoy Aquino International Airport (MNL) in Manila to Brunei International Airport (BWN).
-You can book a flight via Cebu Pacific, Airasia, or Royal Brunei Airlines
+You can book a flight via Cebu Pacific, Airasia, or Royal Brunei Airlines.

 For Filipino travelers, we don’t need to apply for a tourist visa to enter Brunei.
 Filipinos can stay up to 14 days in Brunei without a visa.